Connect with us

 The directive also affected services at the Survey of Kenya headquarters in Ruaraka, Nairobi.
 It effectively stopped all land registration services, preparation and issuance of land leases, issuance of land title searches, and determination of land boundaries.

-Sale of maps and change of land user, valuation of land for sale and payment of stamp duty was also suspended, sparking understandable disquiet among real estate stakeholders.
+Sale of maps and change of land user, valuation of land for sale and payment of stamp duty were also suspended, sparking understandable disquiet among real estate stakeholders.

 But even before the pandemic-induced shutdown, the ministry had issued a notice of intention to close registries at Ardhi House to conduct an audit.
 This forced the Law Society of Kenya (LSK) to move to court seeking orders to compel the State to abandon the plan.

-They also claimed that dealings where advocates or banks had issued undertakings for performance of various obligations would be put at risk.
+They also claimed that dealings, where advocates or banks had issued undertakings for the performance of various obligations, would be put at risk.

-The lawyers also argued that contracts where obligations of parties are tied to timelines dependent on functions of the land registries would be obstructed.
+The lawyers also argued that contracts, where the obligations of parties are tied to timelines dependent on functions of the land registries, would be obstructed.

 The orders were granted, but the registries remained closed “in compliance with the Presidential directive on the management of Covid-19”.